 - One Image

-- Please include one recent visual representation that showcases your aptitude for a studio based design program.
+- Please include one recent visual representation of your work that showcases your aptitude for a studio based design program.
 This can be of any medium, as long as it’s an original 2-dimensional piece, no larger than 11×17.
 E.g. a drawing, a painting, an etching, photography, an image produced through a digital program, etc.

-- Applications will be reviewed starting February 1, 2017 until all spots in the program are filled.
+- Applications will be reviewed on a rolling basis until all spots in the program are filled.

 How Much Does it Cost?

 There is a non-refundable application fee of $45.
 A non-refundable deposit of 50% of the program cost is due on April 3, 2018 and after this date, the non-refundable deposit is due two weeks after being accepted into the program.
-The balance of the amount owing will be due by May 10 to keep your spot.
+The balance of the amount owing will be due by May 9, 2018 to keep your spot.